pabloabap/seleniumExercise/README.md

 # seleniumExercise
-This exercise have the purpose of test your avilities using Selenium python library. </br>
+This exercise want to test your abilities using Selenium python library. </br>
 To do this exercise is mandatory to have a webdriver downloaded.</br>
-Following are the goals, the description and the important things know:
+Following are the goals, the description and the important things to know:

     Goals of this exercise:
         - Learn about Selenium library